kmcushing/Minerva/README.md

 ## Using Minerva

-Inside of your virtual environment, after installing the requirements, open a terminal \(make sure your environment variables are defined in the terminal session\) and run `python Minerva.py` from the root directory of this folder.
-You will be prompted to input a username and then you can converse with Minerva.
+Inside of your virtual environment, after installing the requirements, ensure your environment variables are defined and run `python Minerva.py` from the root directory of this folder.
+You will be prompted to input a username and then you can chat with Minerva.